ovh/docs/pages/platform/databases/postgresql_01_capabilities/guide.en-gb.md

 #### Flexible storage

-You can increased the storage of your cluster up to the maximum allowed for a given reference.
-Please refer to the [Resize your cluster storage guide](https://docs.ovh.com/gb/en/publiccloud/databases/resize-cluster-storage/) for more information.
+you can increase the storage of your cluster up to the maximum allowed for a given reference.
+Please refer to the [Resize your cluster storage guide](/pages/platform/databases/databases_11_resize_your_cluster_storage) for more information.

 #### Node template upgrade